archgame/Agent_Ecology/Assets/Agents/Team_Five/Agent_001/README.md

 ## AGENT 001 - Electric WheelChair
 * Geometrical Constraints

->Electrical Wheel Chair: physical size is between 35" (length) - 23"(breadth) and height about 35" (without the user on it).
+>Electrical Wheel Chair: physical size is 0.8m (length), 0.6m(breadth) and height about 0.8m (without the user on it).

 * Speed

->Electrical Wheel Chair: Most power wheelchairs average a top speed of approximately 5 mph.
-However, some power chair models can achieve maximum speeds of 10 mph and more.
-Therefore 5-10mph.
+>Electrical Wheel Chair: Most power wheelchairs average a top speed of approximately 8 kmph.
+However, some power chair models can achieve maximum speeds of 12 kmph and more.
+Therefore 8-12 kmph.
 * Acceleration/Deceleration

 >Electrical Wheel Chair: Stopping distance is almost instant.